 Researchers say the FBI's statistics on hate crimes across the country are flawed

-The participation drop-off is due to a transition from a legacy crime reporting system has existed in various forms since the 1920s to a more sophisticated reporting system that captures specific details of a crime.
+The participation drop-off is due to a transition from a legacy crime reporting system that has existed in various forms since the 1920s to a more sophisticated reporting system that captures specific details of a crime.
 It allows the FBI and researchers to extract deeper analysis from crime statistics.
-For example, in 2021 FBI data showed that approximately 80 percent of homicides nationwide were committed with a firearm.
+For example, FBI data in 2021 showed that approximately 80% of homicides nationwide were committed with a firearm.
 That kind of data point wouldn't have been possible under the previous system.

 But thousands of law enforcement agencies, including some of the biggest in the country like New York and Los Angeles, have lagged in the transition that began in 2016 to the new National Incident-Based Reporting System (NIBRS).

-Last year was the first time the FBI accepted data exclusively from the new NIBRS system, resulting in significant gaps that researchers say render this year's report meaningless.
+In 2021, for the first time, the FBI accepted data exclusively from the new NIBRS system, resulting in significant gaps that researchers say render the year's report meaningless.

 In a news release, the Justice Department said "data cannot reliably be compared across years" as "several of the nation's largest law enforcement agencies, as well as some states, did not make the transition."
-The department said as more law enforcement agencies transition to the new system, it would be able to "provide a richer and more complete picture of hate crimes nationwide."
+As more law enforcement agencies transition to the new system, the department said, it would be able to "provide a richer and more complete picture of hate crimes nationwide."

-But some researchers cast doubt about the ability of the FBI to capture the true extent of hate crime in the United States even when more agencies are reporting their data, arguing that the issue runs deeper than the adoption of a new technology.
+But some researchers cast doubt on the FBI's ability to capture the true extent of hate crime in the United States even when more agencies are reporting their data, arguing that the issue runs deeper than the adoption of a new technology.

 "People generally don't report crimes to the police.
-And for hate crimes, a lot of victims might not know they're a victim of a hate crime." says Jacob Kaplan, a specialist at Princeton School of Public and International Affairs.
-"So even if 100 percent of agencies reported every hate crime they had and tried to really investigate everything, perceived hate crime, you're still going to be missing out on a potentially extremely large number of victims."
+And for hate crimes, a lot of victims might not know they're a victim of a hate crime," says Jacob Kaplan, a researcher at Princeton's School of Public and International Affairs.
+"So even if 100% of agencies reported every hate crime they had and tried to really investigate everything, perceived hate crime, you're still going to be missing out on a potentially extremely large number of victims."

 Researchers cite the gulf between the FBI's hate crime statistics compared to other data sets, such as the National Crime Victimization Survey reported by the Bureau of Justice Statistics.